oroinc/documentation/backend/setup/demo-environment/docker.rst

 Run Application
 ---------------

-1. Download the repository with docker compose configuration file
+1. Download the repository with a docker-compose configuration file.

    .. code-block:: none